niclake/niclake.github.io/_posts/2023-10-02-pocket-notebook.md

 Having this kind of mission, of purpose, has led me to reach for it multiple times per day.
 Focusing on joy has helped me lean in to the happy moments I experience.

 Maybe my daughter will find these tucked in a box one day and flip through them.
 I hope so.

-[headerImg]: https://niclake.me/images/notebook.jpeg "A photo of my notebook and pen"